Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

     The number of textures used in this group, possibly limited to 0, 1 or 2.
   - illum: <illumination type>
-    Defines the type of illumination model to use for this group, I have only seen the value diffuse here, but I have a faint memory of figuring out a list of other possible choices.
-Can't find it now...
+    Defines the type of illumination model to use for this group, possible values are "diffuse" or "emit"
   - ambient: <float> <float> <float>
     Defines the default ambient colour for this group, the floats are *red*, *green* and *blue* colour components respectively.